Kazhuu/spc-player/README.md

 serial.
 WebUSB serial is needed for communicating with the browser and both of them cannot be used at the same time.

-**Note**: Arduino UNO is not supported by WebUSB, for that you need Arduino Micro or other compatible device.
-For more information check [this](https://github.com/webusb/arduino).
-With UNO or similar Arduino you can only use Python frontend.

 ### Uploading Arduino Code

 Arduino based backend code uses [PlatformIO CLI](https://platformio.org/) tool